Please click the logos and pictures to find out more about the individual ministries.

 The Church of the Holy Cross is best defined by our ministry, a primary and integral part of our church community and the reason our parish was founded in 1954.
 Life together at Holy Cross is grounded in worship of God and is lived out in fellowship and care for one another and in our commitment to serve in God’s name the community of Shreveport-Bossier City.
 Holy Cross is a Jubilee Ministry Center of The Episcopal Church.

-Seeing the need for a day shelter in our neighborhood, Holy Cross opened Hope House several years ago.
-Here our neighbors may enjoy coffee, shower, do their laundry, receive mail, access telephone service and have a snack and a cold drink of water.
+Seeing the need for a day shelter in our neighborhood, Holy Cross opened Hope House ten years ago.
+Here our neighbors may shower, do their laundry, receive mail, access telephone service and have a snack and a cold drink of water.
+And, of course, there’s fellowship and coffee!
+Hope House opened as a day shelter, and today our services are extended to people living in the neighborhood in apartments and houses who are in need of laundry and showers.

-Hope House is managed by Donna Earnest, with help from some of our friends who come in for services.
-Working with people from Holy Cross, Donna plans and offers activities and services based on the needs of the people who come to Hope House.
-The building also offers rooms for supervised meetings.
+Open five days each week, Hope House is managed by Donna Earnest and Bradley Wheat, with help from some of our friends who come in for services.
+Working with people from Holy Cross, they plan and offers activities and services based on the needs of the people who come to Hope House.
+At present GED and Celebrate Recovery classes are underway.
+Chuck Ellis helps with food stamps, Medicaid and medical needs.
+The building also offers rooms for supervised meetings and a place for St. Luke’s Episcopal Mobile Medical Ministry to serve twice each month.
 The Holy Eucharist and prayer are offered each Thursday afternoon to the clients of Hope House.

 Seeds to Success Garden

-A few months ago our lot behind the church was a forest, just sitting there, soaking up the sun and the rain.
+Three years ago our lot behind the church was a forest, just sitting there, soaking up the sun and the rain.
 The Occupational Therapy students at the medical school decided they wanted to work with our neighbors to make a garden for their fall project.
-At the same time but independently, the Project–ING class that meets in our Education Building every other Friday had the idea of a garden.
-Some of the people in the class are homeless, some are newly in permanent housing.
+At the same time but independently, Donna Earnest’s Project–ING class that meets in our Education Building every other Friday had the idea of a garden.
+Some of the people in the class are homeless, some are newly in permanent housing, some have been living in the neighborhood for years.
 Holy Cross had the lot cleared, the two groups got together, and they invited the residents of the McAdoo Hotel, the VOA’s apartments for Veterans down the street, to work with them.
-Shreveport Green and the Agricultural Center got involved, and now we have four raised beds, four rain barrels and compost piles, and lettuce, kale, spinach, broccoli, radishes, greens, carrots, onions, basil and parsley planted for fall!
+Shreveport Green and the Agricultural Center got involved, and now we have ten raised beds, four rain barrels and compost piles, and new seeds planted every season!

 Members and friends of Holy Cross have supported the garden by working in it and providing funds and tools.
 Shreveport Green and the Ag Center will offer instruction on healthy eating and cooking, and our neighbors will enjoy the fruits of the garden.
 We are very excited to take a step to ensure the health of our friends!
 Plans are for 16 more beds, and there are ideas for how the garden may become a financial enterprise for our neighbors.
 Stay tuned!